ari1337an/tensorify/src/PROJECT_STRUCTURE.md

 # Tensorify App Architecture

 The application is structured using route groups for logical code organization without affecting URL paths.
-This architecture separates concerns between enterprise features and canvas functionality while maintaining a cohesive UI.
+This architecture separates concerns between enterprise features, canvas functionality, and onboarding flows while maintaining a cohesive UI.

 ## Directory Structure

 ### Root Structure

 - `src/app/` - Root app directory containing all app code and routing structure.
-  - `layout.tsx` - Main layout that defines page structure, fonts, and wraps content with the enterprise AppWrapper.
+  - `layout.tsx` - Main layout that defines page structure, fonts, and theme provider.
-  - `page.tsx` - Main page component that renders the canvas as the home page of the application.
   - `globals.css` - Global CSS styles including Tailwind directives and custom variables.
   - `middleware.ts` - Auth middleware for protected routes, handling authentication with Clerk.

+### Protected Routes

+- `src/app/(protected)/` - Route group for authenticated and protected features.
+  - `layout.tsx` - Protected layout that wraps content with the enterprise AppWrapper.
+  - `page.tsx` - Main page component that renders the canvas as the home page of the application.
+  - `(enterprise)/` - Route group for enterprise features separated for code organization.
+  - `(canvas)/` - Route group for canvas features focused on the workflow editor.

 ### Enterprise Features

-- `src/app/(enterprise)/` - Route group for enterprise features separated for code organization.
+- `src/app/(protected)/(enterprise)/` - Route group for enterprise features separated for code organization.
   - `_components/` - Contains all enterprise-specific components organized by feature area.
     - `layout/` - Components defining the application layout structure and shell.
       - `AppWrapper.tsx` - Top-level component that wraps the app with providers (Auth, Query, etc).